KuanMin30406/Gomoku-Haskell/README.md

 - Build the go board representation/utility functions
 - Implement the game logic code
 - Add UI to interact with the game
-- Add GUI

 # Bug backlog
 - (Fixed) ~~When simple AI makes a move and the board gets printed, the update is delayed (The tile placed will not appear until the next move)~~
+- Win function doesn't always declare a win

 # Extra
-- Add save/load functionality
+- Local play
+- Add save/load functionality (Make sure to record whos turn was it and if the game was pvp or pve, black tile is always the player who goes first)
 - Add player vs computer with a competent AI algorithm
+- Add GUI
 - Add networking

 # Development Notes